coinse/cs453-assignment2-python-coverage/README.md

 ## CS453 Assignment 2: Coverage Profiler for Python

 With this assignment, we will try implementing a basic coverage profiler for Python that can measure statement and branch in a similar way to the widely used [coverage.py](https://coverage.readthedocs.io/en/7.4.0/).
-Write a program that accepts another Python script file, as well as its arguments (if any required), and prints out the coverage achieved.
+Write a program that accepts another Python script file, as well as its arguments (if any required), and generates a JSON file `pcov.json` containing coverage information.
 The skeleton code, called `pcov.py`, contains a specific format.
 Consider the following target code, `example2.py`, which you can find under the directry `examples`:

 ```python
 import sys